struct/isoalloc/README.md

  |___ Guard page
 ```

-There is one iso_alloc_root structure which contains a fixed number of iso_alloc_zone structures.
-These iso_alloc_zone structures are referred to as zones.
+There is one `iso_alloc_root` structure which contains a fixed number of `iso_alloc_zone` structures.
+These `iso_alloc_zone` structures are referred to as zones.
 Zones point to user chunks and a bitmap that is used to manage those chunks.
 Both of these allocations are done separately, the zone only maintains pointers to them.
 These pointers are masked in between alloc and free operations.
 The bitmap contains 2 bits per user chunk.
 The current bit value specification is as follows:

 * 00 free chunk
 * 10 currently in use
 * 01 was used but is now free
 * 11 canary chunk

- All user chunk pages and bitmap pages are surrounded by guard page allocations with the PROT_NONE permission.
+ All user chunk pages and bitmap pages are surrounded by guard page allocations with the `PROT_NONE`permission.
 Zones are created for specific sizes, or manually created through the exposed API for a particular size or object type.
-Zones managed by isoalloc will live for the entire lifetime of the process, but zones created via the API can be destroyed at any time.
+Internally managed zones will live for the entire lifetime of the process, but zones created via the API can be destroyed at any time.

 * All allocations are 8 byte aligned
 * Zones are thread safe by default, to disable unset `DTHREAD_SUPPORT`